madgik/exareme/Local-Deployment/README.md

 If you wish to also deploy Portainer.io for observing service logs you need to secure Portainer using SSL.

-Following the instructions from here: https://portainer.readthedocs.io/en/stable/deployment.html#secure-portainer-using-ssl <br />
+Following the instructions from here: <br />
+https://portainer.readthedocs.io/en/stable/deployment.html#secure-portainer-using-ssl <br />
 you need to create an SSL certificate for your domain, if that has not already been done.